cfont03/Anomaly-breast-cancer-detection/README.md

 And the following directories:
 * `res`: it contains the images from the MIAS database, as well as a .txt file with the corresponding coordinates of the abnormality, its radius and its class.
+    * `all-mias`: it contains the original images together with the augmented and resized images.
-* `src`: main source code is saved here
+* `src`: main source code is saved here.
-    * `preprocess`: preprocessing and cleansing of the raw data can be found here
+    * `preprocess`: preprocessing and cleansing of the raw data can be found here.
     * `train`: training of Faster R-CNN and YOLO algorithms can be found here, together with the corresponding codes of useful functions and its algorithms.
         * `algorithms`: code for the development of the model are saved here.
             * `faster_rcnn`: algorithm of the Faster R-CNN model.